IIIF/website/source/get-started/index.md

         description: There are several popular viewers, each with different capabilities.
         image: 'assets/images/icons/image@2x.webp'
         link: '{{site.api_url}}/image'
   - label: 2.
-Integrate Viewers
+Integrate viewers
     content: It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
     cards:
       -
   - label: 3.
-Enable Other Features
+Enable other features
     content: It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
     cards:
       -
 end_user_cards:
-  - label: How IIIF Works
+  - label: How IIIF works
     description: Get a simple overview of how IIIF works.
     image: ''
     link: '/get-started/how-iiif-works'